rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Low-degree polynomial

+**In plain words:** a short formula whose list of answers is much longer than the formula itself.

-A polynomial whose degree bound $$d$$ is small compared with the size $$n$$ of the domain it is evaluated on, so that its evaluation table is much longer than its coefficient list.
+**Precisely:** A polynomial whose degree bound $$d$$ is small compared with the size $$n$$ of the domain it is evaluated on, so that its evaluation table is much longer than its coefficient list.
 FRI is a test for this property.

 **Remember:** few coefficients, many evaluations

 ### Reed-Solomon code

+**In plain words:** write down a short formula's answers at many points; that long list is the codeword.

-The code whose codewords are the values of a [low-degree polynomial](#low-degree-polynomial) at every point of a fixed domain $$L$$.
+**Precisely:** The code whose codewords are the values of a [low-degree polynomial](#low-degree-polynomial) at every point of a fixed domain $$L$$.
 Two distinct codewords agree in fewer than $$d$$ positions, so different polynomials produce very different tables.

 **Remember:** polynomial → evaluations; different polynomials rarely agree

 ### Rate

+**In plain words:** how much shorter the formula is than its list; it sets how many errors the test can tolerate.

-The ratio $$\rho = d/n$$ of degree bound to domain size.
+**Precisely:** The ratio $$\rho = d/n$$ of degree bound to domain size.
 The unique decoding distance is about $$(1-\rho)/2$$ and the Johnson bound is $$1 - \sqrt\rho$$; FRI's proximity parameter is chosen below the latter.

 **Remember:** $$\rho = d/n$$; work below $$1 - \sqrt\rho$$

 ### Proximity

+**In plain words:** being close means only a small share of the list is wrong.

-A word is $$\delta$$-close to the [Reed-Solomon code](#reed-solomon-code) if some codeword differs from it in at most a $$\delta$$ fraction of positions, and $$\delta$$-far otherwise.
+**Precisely:** A word is $$\delta$$-close to the [Reed-Solomon code](#reed-solomon-code) if some codeword differs from it in at most a $$\delta$$ fraction of positions, and $$\delta$$-far otherwise.
 FRI tests closeness, not equality.

 **Remember:** close to a polynomial, not necessarily equal to one

 ### Merkle commitment

+**In plain words:** one fingerprint stands for the whole list, and a short receipt proves any single entry belongs to it.

-A hash tree over an evaluation table whose root commits the prover to every entry, and whose authentication path opens one entry without revealing the rest.
+**Precisely:** A hash tree over an evaluation table whose root commits the prover to every entry, and whose authentication path opens one entry without revealing the rest.
 It is how the verifier gets oracle access to a table it never receives.

 **Remember:** root = the whole table; path = one entry

 ### IOP of proximity

+**In plain words:** a game where the verifier reads a few sealed entries and rejects lists that have many errors.

-An interactive protocol in which the prover commits to words, the verifier sends random challenges and reads a few entries, and soundness is required only against words that are [$$\delta$$-far](#proximity): codewords always pass, far words almost never do.
+**Precisely:** An interactive protocol in which the prover commits to words, the verifier sends random challenges and reads a few entries, and soundness is required only against words that are [$$\delta$$-far](#proximity): codewords always pass, far words almost never do.

 **Remember:** accept codewords, reject the far, read few entries

 ### Random challenge

+**In plain words:** a random number the verifier picks only after the prover has sealed the list.

-A field element $$r$$ the verifier sends after the prover has committed, used as the coefficient of the next fold.
+**Precisely:** A field element $$r$$ the verifier sends after the prover has committed, used as the coefficient of the next fold.
 Chosen in advance, it would let the prover craft a far word that folds into a close one.

 **Remember:** $$r$$ after the commitment, never before

 ### Folding

+**In plain words:** blend each entry with its mirror entry to get a list half as long from a formula half as big.

-Combining the values of a word at $$x$$ and $$-x$$ into one value at $$x^2$$, weighted by the [random challenge](#random-challenge), so the degree bound and the domain both halve.
+**Precisely:** Combining the values of a word at $$x$$ and $$-x$$ into one value at $$x^2$$, weighted by the [random challenge](#random-challenge), so the degree bound and the domain both halve.
 A far word folds to a far word with high probability.

 $$
 \begin{aligned}